Sampford Courtenay railway station: Reopening

 The Dartmoor Railway reopened the former up side platform at the station in 2002.
-The Exeter to Okehampton service, known to many as the 'Sunday Rover', is operated by Great Western Railway, thanks to financial support from Devon County Council.
-Four return services are operated by Great Western Railway from Exeter and all serve Sampford Courtenay.
-These trains are timetabled to link in with Dartmoor Rover bus services and Dartmoor Railway services at Okehampton.
-Occasional heritage passenger services operate from the station, running to Okehampton and Meldon Quarry.
+The Exeter to Okehampton service, known to many as the 'Sunday Rover', was operated by Great Western Railway, thanks to financial support from Devon County Council.
+Four return services were operated by Great Western Railway from Exeter and all served Sampford Courtenay.
+These trains were timetabled to link in with Dartmoor Rover bus services and Dartmoor Railway services at Okehampton.
+Occasional heritage passenger services operated from the station, running to Okehampton and Meldon Quarry.
 Train services were suspended after the last train on Sunday 8 September 2019.

+Since 2021 the railway has enjoyed a reinstated hourly service from Exeter to Okehampton operated by GWR, however the trains do not call at Sampford Courtenay.

 Future options

 The Dartmoor Railway proposed to restore the interchange at Yeoford Junction where its line meets Great Western Railway's Tarka Line.
 The company looked to create a railhead at Okehampton which would serve local industry and thereby save 50,000 lorry journeys per year.

 British American Railway Services became the new owner of the Dartmoor Railway on 4 September 2008.
 The company intended to develop freight, passenger and tourist services on the railway, however the line was put up for sale in January 2020 and purchased by Network Rail.

 The Dartmoor Line reopened for regular passenger services on 20 November 2021.
 However, Sampford Courtenay is not part of the scheme, and there are currently no plans to reopen the station.
-Instead, Network Rail is looking to open a station at Okehampton Parkway.
+Instead, Network Rail is looking to open a station at Okehampton Interchange.